 FTSE 100 Little Changed In Lackluster Trade

-(RTTNews) - U.K. stocks were little changed on Monday as expectations of fresh stimulus in the U.S. and other economies offset Covid-19 lockdown concerns.
+(RTTNews) - U.K. stocks were little changed on Wednesday as climbing coronavirus cases and movement curbs raised concerns about growth.

-The benchmark FTSE 100 was marginally higher at 6.698 after ending down 0.3 percent on Friday.
+Britain's death toll from the coronavirus pandemic passed 100,000 people as the government battled to speed up vaccination delivery and keep variants of the virus at bay.

-Drug major AstraZeneca advanced 1.5 percent after it announced positive high-level results from the ELEVATE-RR Phase III trial of Calquence against ibrutinib in chronic lymphocytic leukaemia.
+Meanwhile, U.K. shop prices decreased 2.2 percent year-on-year in January, after a 1.8 percent drop in the previous month hit by the renewed Covid-19 lockdown measures, data from the British Retail Consortium showed.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.